liuzey/EECS738_Project4/README.md

 ## Results
+* If the bot move into wall (boundary), it stays still.
+* For every possible move or stay still, the reward is -1.
+For reaching destination, the reward is 0.
+* For MDP, conditional probability of moving in each direction based on current state and action is equal, that is, 0.25.
+* For previous possible rewards, it is decayed by 30% ,that is gamma=0.7.

 ### Policy Iteration
+* The training process converges when the parameter change between two iterations is smaller than 0.01.
 * Final route is \[1, 1] -> \[1, 0] -> \[0, 0] -> \[1, 0] -> \[2, 0] -> \[3, 0] -> \[4, 0] -> \[5, 0] -> \[6, 0] -> \[6, 1] -> \[6, 2] -> \[6, 3] -> \[7, 3] -> \[8, 3] -> \[9, 3] -> \[9, 4] -> \[9, 5] -> \[9, 6] -> \[9, 7] -> \[8, 7] -> \[7, 7] -> \[6, 7] -> \[6, 8] -> \[7, 8] -> \[7, 9] -> \[6, 9] -> \[6, 8] -> \[6, 7] -> \[5, 7] -> \[5, 6] -> \[4, 6] -> \[4, 5]

 ![](https://github.com/liuzey/EECS738_Project4/blob/main/pic_pi/all.gif)

 ### Value Iteration
+* The training process converges when the parameter don't cahnge any longer between two iterations.
 * Final route is \[1, 1\] -> \[0, 1\] -> \[0, 0\] -> \[1, 0\] -> \[2, 0\] -> \[3, 0\] -> \[4, 0\] -> \[5, 0\] -> \[6, 0\] -> \[6, 1\] -> \[6, 2\] -> \[6, 3\] -> \[7, 3\] -> \[8, 3\] -> \[9, 3\] -> \[9, 4\] -> \[9, 5\] -> \[9, 6\] -> \[9, 7\] -> \[8, 7\] -> \[7, 7\] -> \[6, 7\] -> \[7, 7\] -> \[7, 8\] -> \[6, 8\] -> \[6, 9\] -> \[5, 9\] -> \[4, 9\] -> \[4, 8\] -> \[4, 7\] -> \[4, 6\] -> \[4, 5\]